140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Starweaver

 Mystical nomads who claim to follow ancient migration patterns written in the positions of stars themselves.
-They serve as galactic historians.
+They act as galactic historians.

 Voidborn